 The research examined behavioral patterns of humor and laughter in real teams by videotaping and coding humor and laughter during regular organizational team meetings.
-It found that humor patterns triggered positive socioemotional communication, procedural structure, and new solutions.
-Benefits were seen in terms of team performance both immediately and two years later.
+It found that humor patterns triggered positive socio-emotional communication, procedural structure, and new solutions.
+Benefits included more productive team meetings and better team performance, both immediately and two years later.

-However, in order for these positive results to be seen, there needed to be both humor and laughter.
-So for example, someone telling bad jokes that no one thinks are funny will not produce the desired result.
+However, in order for companies to experience these positive benefits, there needed to be both humor and laughter.
+So for example, someone telling bad jokes that no one thinks are funny will not produce the desired result of productive team meetings.
 Also, the level of job security that team members feel is an important factor in the success of humor patterns.

-Here are some ideas for fostering this kind of environment in your company and team:
+Here are some ideas for fostering productive team meetings for your company and its employees:

 Make sure that the people you hire are people you don’t only respect, but who you enjoy personally as well.
 The interviews should offer an opportunity to get an idea of the other’s sense of humor.
 Have everyone on your team meet with a prospective employee before they’re hired and ask for their feedback.
-Is this someone they feel they would enjoy working with?
+Is this someone with whom they feel they would work well?

 Many companies use IM technology or internal social networks, and these can be a great place for humor as well.
-At Bloomfire, we have created a “watercooler” group on our IM software that gives folks a place to share jokes, memes, and other fun distractions when they need a break.
+At Bloomfire, we have a “watercooler” channel in Slack that gives folks a place to share jokes, memes, and other fun distractions when they need a break.

 The next time you think of something funny to say during a meeting, don’t hold back!
-Share it and if it gets laughs, let your boss know she can thank you with a promotion later on for making everyone more productive.
-Or at least plan a team outing to the local comedy club!
+Share it, and if it gets laughs, let your boss know she can thank you with a promotion for facilitating productive team meetings.
+Or at least let you plan a team outing to the local comedy club.